AmarPotki/DocumentCenter/src/webparts/resultsFilter/README.md

 ### How-to

   * in your web browser navigate to the page you want to add this web part
-  * add the Results Filter web part from
+  * add the Results Filter web part
   * in the configuration select the **TermsSet** that you want refind search Result with them.

 ## Features